Contact: Mary T. Phelan

 “Heart disease, the No. 1 cause of death worldwide, is a major driver of health disparities in America, but so much of it is preventable,” Hong added.
 “Social determinants of health play a huge role in defining how long and how well we live.
 Through this extraordinary multidisciplinary effort, we aim to improve the lives of our community by addressing specific barriers to health, such as social isolation felt by many in our neighborhoods.”

 The RICH Collaborative will be implemented within ZIP codes 21201, 21217, 21223, and 21229, selected due to substantial racial inequities in cardiovascular health outcomes and social determinants of health.
 These communities have a rich and diverse history with strong and resilient people and community organizations that can resolve challenges if provided with appropriate resources and support, Ogbolu said.
 Evidence shows a significantly lower life expectancy for residents in West Baltimore neighborhoods when compared to wealthier communities, such as Roland Park, just a few miles away.

-- and leveraging expert community outreach workers to work closely with individuals to navigate needed health and social services.
+- Leveraging expert community outreach workers to work closely with individuals to navigate needed health and social services

-The University of Maryland, Baltimore, home to UMSON, is anchored in the west side of Baltimore, along with the University of Maryland Medical Center.
+The University of Maryland, Baltimore, home to UMSON, is anchored in the west side of Baltimore, along with UMMC.
 Both organizations are engaged as community partners to provide programs, services, support, training, and activities to advance the empowerment of their neighbors while strengthening the neighborhoods of West Baltimore.